cfw-guide/cemu.cfw.guide/_pages/en_US/online-play.md

 Doing these may get your console banned, restricting you from online play.

-## Introduction

-For this method, we will be copying update/DLC files over the internet using an FTP (File Transfer Protocol) server and client.
-This allows you to copy files over your local network directly to your computer.

 ## Requirements

 - A Wii U that runs a [Custom Firmware](https://wiiu.hacks.guide/) such as MochaCFW or (Coldboot) Haxchi